Presidential Adventure: Benjamin Harrison House Tour

 Located just minutes from downtown Indianapolis, is the Benjamin Harrison Presidential Site.
-The 23rd Presidents former home has been beautifully restored and is chock full of interesting artifacts, presidential mementos, and history.
+The 23rd President’s former home has been beautifully restored and is chock full of interesting artifacts, presidential mementos, and history.

 In addition to getting admittance to the tour in the welcome center, there is a small gift shop and a rotating exhibit.
 The current exhibit is on political humor – and it was a fun one to explore.
 If you enjoy political cartoons and jokes, you’ll definitely want to spend some time in this exhibit.

 Not only did she know the history of many of the items in the house, but she also had some fun stories to share about the President and his family.
-For example, she shared a hilarious story of a time that one of the children’s pets (a goat) got out of the White House lawn and the President chased him down the street to catch him.
+For example, she shared a hilarious story of a time when one of the children’s pets (a goat) got out of the White House lawn and the President chased him down the street to catch him.
 Can you imagine that happening now?

-A few of the highlights of the tour included an original commission for Benjamin Harrison entering the Civil War signed by Abraham Lincoln, a letter sent to his wife from Helen Keller and quite a few pieces of china from the White House.
+A few of the highlights of the tour included an original commission for Benjamin Harrison entering the Civil War signed by Abraham Lincoln, a letter sent to his wife from Helen Keller, and quite a few pieces of china from the White House.
 Since I diffuse oils at home and on the road constantly, I got a kick out of the diffuser in one of the bedrooms.

-We began the tour in the front entrance and took a peek into the front parlor.
+We began the tour at the front entrance and took a peek into the front parlor.
 This room contained a beautiful T.C.
 Steele portrait of Benjamin Harrison.
 Patricia shared with us how he moved to the area from Ohio and highlighted a few of the unique gifts in this room given to the President while he was in office.

 The tour also includes his study, the upstairs bedrooms, and a visit to the third floor.
 Originally a ballroom, the third floor now is used for rotating exhibits.
 Glitz and Glamour is the current exhibit and it showcases the social aspects of life in the White House.
 If you love fashion, parties, and weddings, this is the exhibit to explore.

 After enjoying the third-floor exhibit, we exited down the servants’ staircase.
 With extremely narrow stairs, it is hard to imagine a servant carrying food and drinks up and down them from the kitchen to the ballroom, but it obviously happened.
 Yikes.
-The kitchen is bright and cheery and full of “modern” appliances such as an icebox, pie safe and Hoosier Cupboard.
+The kitchen is bright and cheery and full of “modern” appliances such as an icebox, pie safe, and Hoosier Cupboard.

 The house sits on a lovely bit of land and also boasts a small garden area.
 On a sunny spring day, it’s a joy to wander around.
-In fact, in late May (May 23rd for 2019) the site hosts a free garden party in the early evening, so that would be well worth checking out.
+In fact, in late May the site hosts a free garden party in the early evening, so that would be well worth checking out.
 The other big event each year is the Wicket World of Croquet.
 It’s one of the biggest fundraisers and transforms the grounds into a croquet party.
 For 2019, it will be held on June 1st.